reasoning-machines/prompt-lib/README.md

 ### Custom Evaluation

 - You can also run custom evaluation scripts.
 This is highly recommended.
 If you are running a large number of prompt variations, consider writing the custom evaluation function in `scripts/eval.py`, and then passing it as an argument `--eval_function`.
 Combined with `wandb`, this can be a powerful way to track the performance of your prompts without having to track the outputs of each prompt variation.

+### Multiple outputs

+- You can specify `--num_completions` to get multiple outputs.
+The output file is stored in the same location, with an extra field `generated_answers` that is a list of outputs.
+The `generated_answer` field is still present, and is the first element of `generated_answers`.